kotopes1/crypto-hardware-wallet/README.md

 **Python**
 - [PEP8 Online](http://pep8online.com/)

 In the command line interface the following input was added, (python3 -m flake8) to bring up files with errors.
-Most errors were ( E501 line too long (81 > 79 characters) at this point in time I didn’t want to adjust my code incase I added more issues.
+Most errors have been resolved, ( E501 line too long characters, have been left in some files, like the env.py file was showing line too long with my ["DATABASE_URL"] = "postgres: ? when i tried to shorting the database code, my website did not function properly, so decided to leave it the way it is for now. at this point in time I didn’t want to adjust my code incase I added more issues.

+I chose to ignore any warnings on migration files susch as, (./.vscode/arctictern.py) (./blog/migrations/0001_initial.py). since these are automatically generated files so may ignore style rules for efficiency reasons.
+Also as developers, usually don't need to touch them so they don't need to be perfectly readable.

-'django.test.TestCase' imported but unused on various files.
+'django.test.TestCase' imported but unused in various files.

-More testing will be done at a leter date, to remove any errors.
+Docstring's we’re added to nearly every file that was needed.
 ___

 **Email Issues**